While you were sleeping: Bizarre issue from Black Caps win

 Bizarre issue

-It looked as if Sri Lanka were going to get some luck early as first drop Kusal Perera had a massive slice of luck.
+It looked as if Sri Lanka were going to get some luck early as opener Dimuth Karunaratne had a massive slice of luck.

-He was going had at the ball early but a shorter ball got too close and he bottom edged it onto his stumps, but didn't dislodge the bails.
+He was going hard at the ball early but a shorter ball got too close and he bottom edged it onto his stumps, but didn't dislodge the bails.

 It's not the first time it's happened this World Cup so far after South Africa's Quinton de Kock edged the ball onto his stumps with the bails failing to dislodge.